opensafely/documentation/docs/jobs-site.md

 ## Updating project status
+Project statuses are not displayed publicly, but are used internally within the Bennett Institute to help manage the OpenSAFELY service.

 When you start a new project on OpenSAFELY it will have the _Ongoing_ status, but as your work progresses you'll want to update this status.

-If you are a member of a project you will see an `Edit` button near the top of your project page:
+If you are a member of a project you will see an `Edit` button near the top of that project's page:

 ![Project edit button](./images/project-edit-button.png)